 Pefloxacin Mesylate Dihydrate is a broad-spectrum, synthetic, third-generation fluoroquinolone antibiotic.
-Perfloxacin, an analog of Norfloxacin, was discovered in 1979.
-Pefloxacin, like other fluoroquinolones, inhibit bacterial DNA gyrase and Topoisomerase IV, which disrupts bacterial cell division.
+Pefloxacin, an analog of Norfloxacin, was discovered in 1979.
+Pefloxacin, like other fluoroquinolones, inhibits bacterial DNA gyrase and Topoisomerase IV, which disrupts bacterial cell division.
 Novel derivatives of Pefloxacin were found to have anti-cancer properties.
 Quinolone-topoisomerase biology is a useful model to understand host-parasite interactions and investigate manipulation of the bacterial chromosome by topoisomerases.

 Pefloxacin Mesylate Dihydrate is freely soluble in aqueous solution.